 It will not be possible to "repair" COC elements.
 The only form of maintenance will be in cleaning the optical surfaces.
-There is no inherent contamination mode so that a mean time to repair for cleaning will not be a requirement imposed on the COC.
+There is no inherent contamination mode so that a MTTR for cleaning will not be a requirement imposed on the COC.

-- It will be required that effective cleaning procedures for the specific COC materials (fused silica and the optical thin film coating materials) be developed which can be invoked to clean the surfaces when they are determined to be contaminated. - Tests (e.g. in-situ ring down, scattered light monitors, ellipsometry, etc.) must be developed to unambiguously signal contamination since in-situ cleaning or change out of COC elements will cause major LIGO down time. - Given the COC operational environment (UHV) it is anticipated necessitating removal for the purpose of cleaning is impractical on a routine operational basis.
-Therefore every effort will be made to investigate and develop in-situ cleaning procedures. - Consistent with the on time requirements of advanced LIGO IFOs at their nominal strain sensitivity, is that contamination equivalent to that in Table 4 not accrue in less than 1 year's operating time.
+- It will be required that effective cleaning procedures for the specific COC materials (fused silica and the optical thin film coating materials) be developed which can be invoked to clean the surfaces when they are determined to be contaminated. - Tests (e.g. in-situ ring down, scattered light monitors, ellipsometry, etc.) must be developed to unambiguously signal contamination since in-situ cleaning or change out of COC elements will cause major LIGO down time. - Given the COC operational environment (UHV) it is anticipated that the only mechanism for dealing with contaminated elements will be to change them out.
+However every effort will be made to investigate and develop possible in situ cleaning procedures. - Consistent with the on time requirements of advanced LIGO IFOs at their nominal strain sensitivity, is that contamination equivalent to that in Table 4 not accrue in less than 1 year's operating time.
 This estimate is based on the assumption that replacing or cleaning the contaminated mirrors will cost an effective observation down time of one month.